• Home

 • Technical Data from analytics providers such as Google;

-• Contact, Financial and Transaction Data from providers of technical or payment
+• Contact, Financial and Transaction Data from providers of technical or payment services;

 • Identity and Contact Data from verification or compliance services providers; and